moneroguides/0x03-Mining-Monero-P2Pool-quick-start-guide/script.md

 In the bottom left hand corner of the landing page you will notice that the current network status is labelled *Synchronising*.
 Be prepared to wait a significant amount of time for this process to complete.
 It can take anywhere from 12 hours to a week.
 The time it takes to complete will depend on your blockchain choices, your hardware and your internet speed.

-For the best performance, please write the blockchain to an SSD.
+Writing the blockchain to an SSD will guarantee the best performance.

 Currently we’re only leaching the blockchain from the P2P network and sharing is caring after all, so we’ll want to enable seeding as well.
 To do this, we’re going to have to set special rules in the firewall to allow incoming connections for the Monero Peer Network (18080) and the P2Pool Peer Network (37889) on both our computers and routers.